All Saints Memorial Church (Federal Hill, Providence, Rhode Island)

 All Saints Memorial Church is a historic Episcopal church at 674 Westminster Street in Federal Hill, Providence, Rhode Island.
+The congregation is part of the Episcopal Diocese of Rhode Island.

+In 2020, the church reported 141 members; in 2023, it reported 103 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2024 was $212,945.
+Average Sunday Attendance (ASA) reported in 2019 was 45 persons.
+This was a relative decrease from ASA of 59 persons reported in 2015.

+Building

 The current church building, a large brownstone structure with a flat-topped tower, was designed by architect Edward Tuckerman Potter in a Gothic, Tudor Revival style, and built from 1869 to 1872.
 It is the largest Episcopal church building in the state, and its only known Potter-designed church.
 The accompanying (now-demolished) parish house is a Tudor Revival structure designed by Gorham Henshaw and built in 1909.

-The church building added to the National Register of Historic Places in 1980.
+The church building was added to the National Register of Historic Places in 1980.